isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_July.rst

 Exciting news!
 Google has just released a beta feature in BigQuery: Machine Learning (ML)!
 There are two availble model types, linear and logistic.
 The first, linear regression, models a continuous variable given a selection of variables, both catagorical (US postal code) and numeric (height and weight).
 The second, logistic regression, models a binary label given some variables.
 This is used for classificaion between two groups, which in past
 Query-of-the-Months we've used extensively.
 An example of groups we created had features like 'has a mutation in GATA3 or not'.
+However, the log model is regularized!
+We have both `L1 and L2 regularization available <https://developers.google.com/machine-learning/crash-course/regularization-for-sparsity/l1-regularization>`_.
+Since we have both L1 and L2 regularization, it seems to be an implementation of elasticnet.
+The google models

 In these examples, I'm going to be working in the BigQuery web interface, but it's also possible to build and examine these models using the command line tool (bq), the REST API, and from a scripting language (R or python).